yiimaker/yii2-email-templates/README.md

 Usage
 -----

-1. Create template with keys using your site dashboard or Gii generator
+1. Create template with placeholders using your site dashboard or Gii generator

     ##### Key